xsuchy/ada-zangemann-cz/docbook/README.md

     - Use separate images for the title (Ada & Zangemann) and subtitle (A tale of …)
     - Use some overlay frame in Scribus to mask out the image title, that is rendered using the same conditions as the text.
 Can be a colored rectangle or a blank variant on the same spot.
     - Generate custom images with fonts in a preprocessing step.
+- The processing now uses clever shell script one-liners which are compact but hard to understand.
+By using more Python the understandability of the setup might be improved.
+This would make it more inviting to outsiders to contribute a new format or contribute other improvements.
+- Other build tools like Scons or Meson might be more accessible to newcomers with its syntax.
+In general the options to provide information to GNU Make are limited.
+This is difficult for getting images used in the Docbook file or the capital files.
+GNU Make is however very common and widely understood.
+Scons has mixed reviews.
+- The build directories are to be organized by language and then output type.
+For each build step a new directory might be created for clarity.

 ### Request for feedback